tolitius/lasync/README.md

 An executor service (a.k.a. smart pool of threads) that is backed by a [ArrayLimitedQueue](src/java/lasync/limitq/ArrayLimitedQueue.java) or [LinkedLimitedQueue](src/java/lasync/limitq/LinkedLimitedQueue.java).

-The purpose of this tiny library is to be able to block on ".submit" whenever the q task limit is reached.
+The purpose of this tiny library is to be able to block on ".submit" / ".execute" whenever the q task limit is reached.
 Here is why..

 ## Why